Pulverizer2020/WildHacks2022/README.md

 3. Install libraries
    - In root folder, run the following command: pip install -r requirements.txt
    - Navigate to /frontend/my-app/ folder, then run the following command: npm i
+4. Server for Square API
+   - In root folder, run the following command: npm run dev
+   - This will run at localhost:3000
-4. Start frontend and backend servers
+5. Start frontend and backend servers
    - In root folder, run the following command: python3 app.py
    - In a new terminal, navigate to /frontend/my-app/ folder and run the following command: npm start
+   - Type "y" to confirm to run the app on another port instead
-5. Open Website
+6. Open Website
-   - In a web browser, navigate to the following url to view website: localhost:3000
+   - In a web browser, navigate to the following url to view website: localhost:3001